OUR MISSION

 Dena Morris

-In Seattle, Dena led the Washington Global Health Alliance, a state-wide membership group of organizations working in global health and served as chief of staff with Seattle Public Schools.
-Today, she is vice chair of the governing board of Amplio, a Seattle-based non-profit advancing global health and development, and a dedicated if not particularly gifted student of the cello.
+In Seattle, Dena led the Washington Global Health Alliance, served as chief of staff with Seattle Public Schools, is now with the governing board for the Washington School-Based Health Alliance, and remains a dedicated, if not particularly gifted, student of the cello.